EU settles on threesome to collect Nobel peace prize

 Critics of the EU, which has struggled for three years to get to grips with its debt crisis, will see the fact that three people are accepting the award as a reflection of how the union struggles to take decisions and always ends up compromising.

-The last time the award went to an organization was in 1999, when emergency aid group Medecins Sans Frontiers won.
+The last time the award went to an organisation was in 1999, when emergency aid group Medecins Sans Frontiers won.

 That was the case in 2005 when the award went to the International Atomic Energy Agency and its then director general Mohamed ElBaradei -- making it easier to know who to send to collect the prize.